-Recycled Aggregates
+11. Recycled Aggregates

-- 1.56.
-Recycled aggregates are usually construction, demolition and excavation (CDE) wastes such as brick, concrete, soils and sub-soils and road planings which can be reused as aggregate, usually after some form of processing.
+- 11.1 Recycled aggregates are usually construction, demolition and excavation (CDE) wastes such as brick, concrete, soils and subsoils and road planings which can be re-used as aggregate, usually after some form of processing.
 This processing can include screening, sorting, crushing, washing or blending with land-won aggregate.
-Processing generally takes place either at fixed recycling sites (including quarries) where the product is sold on the open market; or at construction sites, where the demolition or extraction waste is processed and either re-used on site or sold. - 1.57.
-Recycled aggregates reduce the demand for land-won or marine aggregate, and have a range of uses, including bulk fill for construction projects or as base layers for roads and other built development.
-When recycled aggregate is blended with land won material, as referred to earlier, the resultant 'hybrid' material can be used for higher specification applications.
+Processing generally takes place either at fixed recycling sites (including quarries) where the product is sold on the open market; or at construction sites, where the demolition or extraction waste is processed and either re-used on site or sold. - 11.2 Recycled aggregates reduce the demand for land-won or marine aggregate, and have a range of uses, including bulk fill for construction projects or as base layers for roads and other built development.
+When recycled aggregate is blended with land won material, as referred to earlier, the resultant 'hybrid' material can be used for higher specification applications. - 11.3 Although information on recycled aggregate sales is limited, ten years of survey data in Dorset is now available (see Table 6 and Figure 4).
+Some estimates have been used due to a lack of response from operators.
+In 2017 there were 13 known fixed aggregate recycling sites, plus a rail depot, as illustrated in Figure 7 and Table 7.
+Sales in 2017 were approximately 365,800 tonnes.
+The ten year average of sales is approximately 290,000 tonnes per annum and the three year average is approximately 330,000 tonnes.
+In 2013, recycled aggregate sales fell, but have risen annually since then.
+Some returns for 2014 - 2017 are estimated, due to lack of returns from some operators.